-- Upon hire, as part of onboarding and registering as an Agent.
+- Upon initial registration as an Agent.

 - Upon annual renewal.

 - Upon triannual renewal.

 The results of the background checks are reviewed individually, and decisions about an agent's initial or continued employment with ACS, based on those background check results, are made on a case-by-case basis, using the same criteria as recommended by the Commission.